 You can use the information you've gained from working through this booklet to help you train your dog easily and quickly.
+We can show you how...

-We can show you how in our Perfect Pet course, or you can follow the course in your own time anywhere in the world- available as a self-study course.
+Our Perfect Pet course is available in-person at our Carrowdore base, or you can follow the course in your own time anywhere in the world - because it's also available as a self-study course.